YashwanthMY15/VSDworkshop/README.md

 ---

 <details>
-<summary> <b>Task 5 and task 6:</b> This task involves designing an 8-bit Arithmetic Logic Unit (ALU) for the VSDSquadron Mini RISC-V development board.
+<summary> <b>Task 5:</b> This task involves designing an 8-bit Arithmetic Logic Unit (ALU) for the VSDSquadron Mini RISC-V development board.
 You will define the ALU architecture, determine input/output requirements, and plan the pin mapping.
 A functional block diagram should be created to illustrate the internal structure of the ALU.</summary>
 <br>

 # 🚀 Full Adder Implementation using VSDSquadron Mini RISC-V Board